SquareSR/alternative-red-routes/README.md

 Bug Catcher 3:
 - Caterpie:
 	- HA x2
-- Metapod: (Note: You need at least 2 HAs for after this fight)
+- Metapod:
 	- Spam HA, finish with Tackle

-Catch a flyer:
+Hop the ledge to enter grass quickly to catch a flyer:
 - Tackle then toss a Ball at any flyer except L8 Pidgey where you HA then toss a Ball
 - Exception: If only 2 HAs are left, then weaken L8 Pidgey with Leer + Tackle

 ## MT.
 MOON SPLIT

-**Goon Manip Save**
-Do Goon Manip
+**Do Goon Manip**

 > Lass seen on screen before entering Moon during manip should be stuck facing up; however, the Lass has a tell on Frame 36 & 37 by walking right or facing left, respectively.
 In this case SOFT RESET with A,B,Start,Select - Re-save and try Goon Manip again.

-- Menu before PoY Manip: Heal to 36+ hp
+Menu before PoY Manip:
+- Heal to 36+ hp

 Rocket: (strategy depends on HA count)